SystemZ/aimpanel2-exp/docs/error-codes.md

 * 2005 - Emails do not match.
 * 2006 - Current email is wrong.

+# Host
+* 2007 - Could not find a group.

 # Game Server
 * 5001 - Could not find a host.